DonaldET/DemoDev/README.md

 # Welcome

-These ***DemoDev*** projects illustrate techniques for building Java based components used in Service Oriented Architecture (microservices and cloud-native) related applications.
-This collection of Java projects is the nucleus of an upcoming book on Java programming.
+These ***DemoDev*** projects illustrate techniques for building Java based components, and is a collection of Java projects forms the nucleus of an upcoming book on Java programming.
+Service Oriented Architecture examples are included as well.
 Topics included are:

 - Various object-oriented and functional coding techniques are illustrated with real examples.
 - Ready-to-uses utilities as libraries and executables.